Apixaban (By mouth)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, or an artificial heart valve.

 - Do not stop using this medicine suddenly without asking your doctor.
 You might have a higher risk of stroke for a short time after you stop using this medicine.

 - This medicine increases your risk for bleeding that can become serious if not controlled.
 You may also bruise easily, and it may take longer than usual for bleeding to stop.

-- This medicine may increase your risk for blood clots in your spine or back if you undergo an epidural or spinal puncture.
+- This medicine may increase your risk for a hematoma (blood clot) in your spine or back if you undergo an epidural or spinal puncture.
 This could lead to paralysis.
 Tell your doctor if you ever had spine problems or back surgery.